geoneo1/SimpleWebcomicTheme/SWC_THEME_OPTIONS.md

 | **Clickable images**      | **Make the post image link to the next post.**
 | **Random button**         | **Show/hide the "Random" button  - "Comic pagination" only.**
 | Back to top button        | Show/hide the "back to top" button.
+| Large Photoset            | Overwites the defualt photoset layout, allowing the photos to be full width.
 | Post metadata             | Show/hide the post metadata.
 | Post author               | Show/hide the post author - useful for group blogs - hidden by default.
 | Post tags                 | Show/hide post tags.